 Deposits involving bank transfers often occur instantly.
 While cashing out, you may have to wait up to five business days to receive those funds, which is pretty standard.
 (Remember that you must verify your account before you can begin withdrawing funds.)

-Several casinos explicitly state that they won’t charge you anything.
+Several online casinos that accept bank transfers explicitly state that they won’t charge you anything.
 It’s more likely, however, that your bank will require you to pay a fee.
-But this depends on the scenario, which can involve overdrafts or small commissions.
+But this also depends on the scenario, which can involve overdrafts or small commissions.

 The dollar amount doesn't necessarily change or affect the speed of your request.
 Large amounts could trigger additional fraud and security checks.
 But every bank has its own internal processing system and policies that determine those transaction periods.